tubbleWeek/Drone-Documenation/Phasespace/README.md

 Now if you have configured your master client correctly you should be able to see the positions of the LEDs being trasmitted to your computer

-**Please note in my system I have phantom LEDs this is why my listener loops through half of the marker list if your system does not then removethe changes I made**
+**Please note in my system I have phantom LEDs this is why my listener loops through half of the marker list if your system does not then remove the changes I made**

 ## Using Data